Internships

 Who can apply?

-Bachelor and master students in the fields of computer science, maths, physics, engineering, neuroscience, psychology, cognitive science, bioinformatics and any other related fields.
+Master students in the fields of computer science, maths, or related fields.

 cactus-internship@tuebingen.mpg.de